-- (i) the audit plan and its implementation, checking that senior management is taking its recommendations into account; - (ii) the annual meetings that the statutory auditor holds with the Board of Directors in full to inform it of the work undertaken and developments in the Company's risk and accounting positions. - (iii) fulfilment of the audit contract, endeavouring to ensure that the opinion on the annual financial statements and the main contents of the audit report are worded clearly and precisely in accordance with accounting standards, applying the highest international standards, establishing joint strategies, an appropriate methodology and work programs, all of which must be consistent with the appropriate materiality limits.
+- (i) the audit plan and its implementation, checking that senior management is taking its recommendations into account; - (ii) the annual meetings that the statutory auditor holds with the Board of Directors in full to inform it of the work undertaken and developments in the Company's risk and accounting positions.

+(iii) fulfilment of the audit contract, endeavouring to ensure that the opinion on the annual financial statements and the main contents of the audit report are worded clearly and precisely in accordance with accounting standards, applying the highest international standards, establishing joint strategies, an appropriate methodology and work programs, all of which must be consistent with the appropriate materiality limits.

-Among the actions carried out by the Company to guarantee the independence of the auditors acounts, the presence of the auditors is framed, at least once during the year in order to give reasons for their actions, specifically in the year ended on November 30, 2020, said appearance of the auditors before the Board of Directors took place on February 27, 2020.
+The actions taken by the Company to ensure auditor independence includes the in-person presence of the auditors at lest once every fiscal year, in order to explain their actions.
+Specifically, in the period ended November 30, 2021, the auditors were present at the meeting of the Board of Directors that took place on February 23, 2021.